bigmanstan/Mini-Projects/calculator/README.md

 ### Features to add

--
-- One script to run whole program(Currently simple and scientific calculators are needed to berun seperately)
+- One script to run whole program
 - Hand gestures